 Here are some examples of how you can prepare foods to store in your fridge:

-- Cut fruit or vegetables for easy to grab snacks.
+- Cut fruit or vegetables to have for easy-to-grab snacks.

-- Prepare one or two big trays of roast vegetables to bulk up your meals.
+- Prepare one or two big trays of roasted vegetables to bulk up your meals.

 - Cook beans or legumes to throw into your salads or stews.